HEALTHWIDEWEB WELLNESS NETWORK INC.

 Is paying out-of-pocket for medically necessary care allowed?

-Health workers across Canada, including doctors and nurses, say patients can wait no longer to know whether paying out-of-pocket for medically necessary care is allowed when delivered virtually or by providers other than physicians, such as nurse practitioners.
+November 20, 2024 -- Health workers across Canada, including doctors and nurses, say patients can wait no longer to know whether paying out-of-pocket for medically necessary care is allowed when delivered virtually or by providers other than physicians, such as nurse practitioners.

 Read full article